flutter/website/src/docs/cookbook/plugins/play-video.md

 ### iOS

-For iOS, you need to add the following to your `Info.plist` file found at `<project root>/ios/Runner/Info.plist`.
+For iOS, add the following to the `Info.plist` file found at `<project root>/ios/Runner/Info.plist`.

 <!-- skip -->